Aminu Tambuwal: Political career

 Tambuwal started learning the legislative ropes from 1999 to 2000, while working as Personal Assistant on Legislative Affairs to Senator Abdullahi Wali, the then Senate Leader.

-In 2003, he decided to run for a legislative seat as representative of the Kebbe/Tambuwal Federal Constituency.
-He was elected into the House of Representatives on the platform of the All Nigeria Peoples Party (ANPP).
+In 2003, he contested for a legislative seat as representative of the Kebbe /Tambuwal Federal Constituency and was elected into the House of Representatives on the platform of the All Nigeria Peoples Party (ANPP).

-Few months to the 2007 general elections, he defected to the Democratic People's Party (DPP), alongside the former governor of Sokoto State, Attahiru Bafarawa.
+Few months to the 2007 general elections, he defected to the Democratic Peoples Party (DPP), alongside the former governor of Sokoto State, Attahiru Bafarawa.
 But when the DPP denied return tickets to former ANPP legislators, Tambuwal swung back to the ANPP, where he eventually succeeded in picking up a ticket for the election.

 But then again, when the ANPP governorship candidate for Sokoto State in the 2007 election, Alhaji Aliyu Wamakko dumped the party for the PDP, Tambuwal also followed suit.

 Tambuwal held several offices in the House.
 In 2005, he became the Minority Leader of the House until he defected to the PDP.
 Upon his re-election to the House in 2007, he was also elected the Deputy Chief Whip.

 At various times, Tambuwal was a member of several committees including the House Committees on Rules & Business, Communications, Judiciary, Inter-Parliamentary and Water Resources.
-He was also a member of the House Ad hoc Committee on Constitution Review. aft6er his fav child was born ibrahim waziri who was the lucky charm behind his victory.
+He was also a member of the House ad hoc Committee on Constitution Review, after his fav child was born Ibrahim Waziri who was the lucky charm behind his victory.

-He was chairman of the ad hoc committee that reviewed the report of the controversial power probe committee headed by Ndudi Elumelu; Chairman, House Sub-Committee on the Bill for an Act to Amend the Land Use Act, and acting Chairman, House Committee on Power.
+He was chairman of the ad hoc committee that reviewed the report of the controversial power probe committee headed by Ndudi Elumelu; chairman, House Sub-Committee on the Bill for an Act to Amend the Land Use Act, and acting chairman, House Committee on Power.

-He was leader of the Nigerian delegation to African, Caribbean, Pacific & European Union Parliamentary Assembly (ACP-EU) and served as Vice-Chairman, Economic Committee ACP-EU, held in Prague, Czech Republic in April 2009.
+He was leader of the Nigerian delegation to African, Caribbean, Pacific & European Union Parliamentary Assembly (ACP-EU) and served as vice-chairman, Economic Committee ACP-EU, held in Prague, Czech Republic in April 2009.

 On 28 October 2014, Tambuwal formally defected from the ruling PDP to the opposition APC and few days later his security details were withdrawn by the Inspector General of Police a move that was criticised by Nigerians as being barbaric and undemocratic.

-The legal luminary, Mr Olisa Agabakogba (SAN) was of the opinion that the police authority goofed in withdrawing Tambuwal's aid as police are not meant to interpret and apply the law.
+The legal luminary, Mr Olisa Agbakoba (SAN) was of the opinion that the police authority goofed in withdrawing Tambuwal's aid as police are not meant to interpret and apply the law.

-On April 11, 2015, Tambuwal contested and won the Governorship election of Sokoto State.
+On 11 April 2015, Tambuwal contested and won the Governorship election of Sokoto State.
 He was inaugurated on 29 May 2015.

-On July 4, 2018, Tabuawal dissolved the entire State Executive Council.
+On 4 July 2018, Tabuawal dissolved the entire State Executive Council.